atelier-saulx/selva/server/modules/selva/doc/README.md

 ## Selva Object

-`SelvaObject` is a new Redis data type for storing object-like data in compute-efficient manner.
-It can currently store strings, integers, and doubles natively in the most efficient format for access and computation.
+`SelvaObject` is a new data type for storing object-like data in compute-efficient manner.
+In addition to in-memory storage it can be also serialized and deserialized.
+The type can currently store strings, integers, and doubles natively in the most efficient format for access and computation.
 Depending on the use case, the measured performance improvement over Redis hash type is 20 % - 25 %.
 It can potentially offer even greater performance improvement, compared to hashes, in use cases where the data structure is accessed directly inside a Redis module.